Tay Brown

 Raymond "Tay" Brown (December 29, 1911 – August 16, 1994) was an American college football player and coach of football and basketball.
 He played football as a tackle and the University of Southern California (USC) was captain the 1932 USC Trojans football team, Howard Jones' only perfect season with the Trojans.
 Brown served as the head basketball coach at the University of Cincinnati from 1933 to 1937, compiling a record of 47–27.
 He was the head football coach at Compton College in Compton, California, amassing a record of 140–33–9.
 Brown was inducted to the College Football Hall of Fame as a player in 1980.

 Playing career

-Brown was a member of USC's national championship-winning team teams in 1931 and 1932.
+Brown was a member of USC's national championship-winning teams in 1931 and 1932.
 He set a Los Angeles Coliseum record by blocking four kicks in one game.

 On July 1, 1934, Brown was reported as being traded, along with Marger Apsit, from the Boston Redskins to the Cincinnati Reds in exchange for Frank Abruzzino.
 However, Brown did not ever play for either team.